Radio Tray provides an effortless way of listening to Internet Radio on Linux desktop.

 There are several plugins available that further enables you to enhance your experience with Radio Tray.
 You can also configure it to use Gnome media key.
 It supports a number of music playlist formats so it should play most (if not all) of your favourite internet radio channels.

-Radio Tray is not a replacement of your media player.
-It is useful for what it is made for and that is playing internet radio without eating much of resources.
-If you are an avid streaming radio listener then Radio Tray is definitely worth a try.
-The only limitation here is that it doesn’t have a proper interface as it is more of an applet.
+The only limitation here is that it doesn’t have a proper user interface as it is more of an indicator applet.
 If you like a dedicated radio player with GUI, you should give a try to Great Little Radio Player.